-ISDE also organizes regional ELD Standards workshops every year.
 Through these workshops, the State assists ELL teachers, content teachers, and school administrators as they incorporate ELD standards into their instruction.
 This serves to ensure that ELLs have full access and opportunity to master prescribed academic content.
-As Idaho transitions to Common Core State Standards and WIDA Standards aligned to the Common Core, these workshops will focus on the new sStandards and how Idaho educators can view these standards as intricately connected rather than separate from one another.
+As Idaho transitions to Common Core State Standards and WIDA Standards aligned to the Common Core, these workshops will focus on the new standards and how Idaho educators can view these standards as intricately connected rather than separate from one another.
 Trainers for these workshops are State-endorsed and highly qualified elementary and secondary school ELD teachers/coaches and content area teachers.
 ISDE has found these workshops to be particularly effective because they are provided by educators in the field who use the standards every day.